dimike96/PicoCTF-Readme-Collection/LookeyHere.md

 # Lookey Here

-This challenge gives us a very long text file for us to get the flag from
+This challenge gives us a very long text file for us to get the flag from.

 ## Solution